Contact

 ARTICLE THIRTY-FOURTH.

-- The Interamerican Congresses of Radiology shall be presided over by the President of the Interamerican College of Radiology and the President of the National Association of the host country, who shall head the necessary organizational meetings and social and official acts with equal rank and representation.
+3. The Interamerican Congresses of Radiology shall be presided over by the President of the Interamerican College of Radiology and the President of the National Grouping of the host country, who shall lead the necessary organizational meetings and social and official events with equal rank and representation.

-- The national group that is elected to host the next Interamerican Congress must submit eighteen months before the event a preliminary program with topics and conferences, which must comply with the requirements established by the CIR education commission, regarding accreditation and continuing medical education.
-The final program must be approved and disseminated twelve months before the event is held.
+5. The national group elected to host the next Interamerican Congress must submit a preliminary program with topics and conferences eighteen months prior to the event, which must comply with the requirements established by the CIR Education Commission regarding accreditation and continuing medical education.
+The final program must be approved and disseminated twelve months before the event takes place.

-- The national group approved as the venue must commit to contributing five percent of the gross income of the Congress to the CIR Educational Fund, obligating itself to present its financial report within a period of no more than ninety days after the end of the event.
-Failing that, a different agreement may be established, never less than what is collected at conferences with similar characteristics and a similar number of attendees.
+8. The national group approved as the venue must commit to contributing five percent of the gross income of the Congress to the CIR Educational Fund, obligating itself to submit its financial report within a period of no more than ninety days after the event concludes.
+If this is not the case, a different agreement may be established, which shall not be less than what is collected at congresses with similar characteristics and a similar number of attendees.
 This must be approved by the Board of Directors and comply with the regulations for this purpose.

-- The host national group will provide, during the dates of the congress, the necessary funds for the travel and stay of the President, President-Elect, Secretary General, Treasurer and President of the Scientific Committee.
-These officials could be incorporated into the scientific program of the event.
+10. The host national group will provide, during the dates of the congress, the necessary funds for the travel and accommodation of the President, President-Elect, Secretary General, Treasurer, and President of the Scientific Committee.
+These officials may be incorporated into the scientific program of the event.
 Under similar conditions, preference should be given to the participation in general of professors who are members of the CIR.

 CHAPTER TEN